SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/managing-connectivity-settings.md

 If you already have an associated user make sure it has the profiles mentioned below and proceed to step 2.

-The group name is not constrained.
-"Cumulocity" is used as a sample group name throughout the remaining steps.
+The group name is not constrained. "{{< company-c8y >}}" is used as a sample group name throughout the remaining steps.

 First, enter into your Sigfox Cloud account and create a new user.
 Add the user to the group and select the "Customer [R]" and "Device Manager [W]" profiles.